 Gifts for culture vultures

-Give your senior friends and relatives the gift of art and culture this Christmas.
+Give your older friends and relatives the gift of art and culture this Christmas.
 With the National Art Pass, they’ll make the most of the UK’s stunning heritage for less, with discounted access to more than 225 castles, galleries, museums and historic houses across the country.
 This is the ideal present for those wishing to enjoy the immense range of arts and heritage sites in the UK; they’ll be able to enjoy fantastic days out and create truly enduring memories.
-You can buy individual, double or family memberships - and prices start at £67.
+You can buy individual, double or family memberships.

 Gifts for green fingers